Why revolutionaries commemorate Juneteenth

 My people, shoulder to shoulder with the solidarity of others, liberated ourselves and today we need to liberate ourselves again.
 No one can do it for us.

 Ultimately, this is about more than the Black struggle; we work for the revolutionary transformation of the United States.
-To undo racist inequality and national oppressions requires taking down the capitalist system upon which it is founded and deeply embedded.
+To undo racist inequality and national oppression requires taking down the capitalist system upon which it is founded and deeply embedded.
 This is why we continue the great slogan of the global social movement: Lenin’s clarion call “Workers and the oppressed people of the world, unite!”
 Our enemy is the same and in unity lies our victory!